revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-- Shebang is a `# sign` followed by an exclamation i.e. !.
+- Shebang is a `# sign` followed by an exclamation i.e.!.
-- Generally, this can be seen at the beginning or top of the script/program.
-This is used to avoid repetitive work.
-Shebang mainly determines the location of the engine which is to be used to execute the script.
+- Generally, this can be seen at the beginning or top of the script/program.This is used to avoid repetitive work.Shebang mainly determines the location of the engine which is to be used to execute the script.

 **Example: #!/bin/bash**        - The above line also tells which shell to use.
    - Here ‘#’ symbol is called hash and ‘!’ is called a bang.